A Guide to Cloud Storage vs Cloud Backup vs Cloud Sync

 The ability to store, manage, and organize data over the internet makes cloud storage an essential part of today's digital infrastructure.
 Cloud storage remote servers run by outside providers as an accessible and scalable solution for users' ever-expanding digital assets.

 In contrast, traditional storage methods depend on physical hardware.
-As many as 89% of businesses worldwide use a multi-cloud strategy.
+As many as 89% of businesses worldwide use a multi-cloud strategy when migrating data to the cloud.

 Storing and Organizing Data in the Cloud